tmayoff/EduPlanner/README.md

 # EduPlanner

-An open source class schedule planner I'm working on for fun
+An open source class schedule planner we're working on for fun.